WalaaAlrefai/Movies-Library/README.md

 Today is for handelling 4 route "trending,search,details,language" and sending the required response  to the client.

+Lab 13 is For Creating DB and Table connect between them and do save and get Data from the database.

 <!-- What are the features included in you app -->